valyuAI/valyu-js/README.md

 ## Getting Started

 1. Sign up for a free account at [Valyu](https://platform.valyu.ai)
 2. Get your API key from the dashboard
-3. Install the SDK: `npm install valyu`
+3. Install the SDK: `npm install valyu-js`
 4. Start building with the examples above

 ## Testing